 - Notice the digression discussing mist and no rain

-- Think about ‘digressions’ as adding to Bible meaning, trying to get a special, related point across.
+- Think about digressions as adding to Bible meaning, trying to get a particular, related point across.
 Rather than some absent-minded author throwing in an extraneous unrelated thought.

 - Relate it to Deuteronomy 11.10-14

 - Who is Yahveh Elohim?
 There are thousands of references to Him in the Old Testament and even in the New Testament.
 This point is to help you realize that the addition of just one word, Yahveh, makes a difference.
 Again, it throws more light, not confusion, on the subject.
 But we do need to take the time and think about it from God’s perspective, not our own.
 That’s true theology.

-- If you’ve read scholarly papers about the beginning of Genesis 2 you’ll know that there’s talk about 2 authors because the grammar, style and subjects change at this juncture.
-Indeed, analyzing the ‘physical words’ would leave us with that impression.
+- If you’ve read scholarly papers about the beginning of Genesis 2, you’ll know that there’s talk about two authors because the grammar, style, and subjects change at this juncture.
+Indeed, analyzing the physical words would leave us with that impression.

-- But, think about the number of books you’ve read, movies and TV series you’ve seen, where the opening scene lays a quick foundation and then the same author continues by giving the details of the roles of each protagonist.
-He gives different points of view from different perspectives.
+- But, think about the number of books you’ve read, movies and TV series you’ve seen, where the opening scene lays a quick foundation, and then the same author continues by giving the details of the roles of each protagonist.
+He offers different points of view from different perspectives.

-Put on your detective hat … the investigation is just beginning.
-How do these 2, apparently different narratives at the beginning of Genesis, 2 different pieces in the puzzle fit together perfectly?
-How do all the other pieces come together?
+Put on your detective hat; the investigation is just beginning.
+How do these 2, apparently different narratives at the beginning of Genesis, two separate pieces in the puzzle fit together perfectly?
+How do all the other parts come together?
 That is what The Explanation is all about.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
 Please use the Social Network links just below to share this excerpt of Inventory of the Universe, God ‘to do with’ His Work–to make them on 7th Day, to Take Care of His Creation